-Thanks to donors like you, the Sears Crowell Scholarship currently generates an income of approximately $3,600 annually.
-With your help, students gain hands-on experience at a marine lab or field station.
+Thanks to donors like you, students gain hands-on experience at a marine lab or field station.

 About Sears Crowell